lfrystak/SharpReports/docs/getting-started.md

 ## Next Steps

-- Check out the [README.md](README.md) for complete API documentation
+- Check out the [README.md](../README.md) for overview and quick reference
-- Explore the [Examples](Examples/) directory for more samples
+- Explore the [Examples](../Examples/) directory for code samples
-- Run the TestApp to see a comprehensive example
+- Run the [SharpReports.Sample](../SharpReports.Sample/) application to see a comprehensive example
+- Review the [API Reference](api-reference.md) for detailed documentation

 ## Tips